 (Re)generate: (find-escripts-intro) Source code: (find-efunction 'find-escripts-intro) More intros: (find-eev-quick-intro) (find-eev-intro) This buffer is _temporary_ and _editable_.
-Is is meant as both a tutorial and a sandbox.
+It is meant as both a tutorial and a sandbox.
 The quickest way to open or recreate this is with `M-6 M-j'.
+This intro will be merged with (find-here-links-intro) at some point...
 Eev's central idea is that you can keep "executable logs" of what you do, in a format that is reasonably readable and that is easy to "play back" later, step by step and in any order.
 We call these executable logs "e-scripts".
 We will start this intro by explaining how eev and e-scripts appeared.
 Then we will see how to read and play back a sample e-script, and understand its conventions; then we will see some tools to help writing e-scripts in several usual formats: 1) a file with hyperlinks and eepitch blocks, 2) a file with e-script blocks and an index, 3) several files with e-script blocks and indexes, 4) source files with eepitch blocks in multi-line comments, 5) temporary buffers, like the ones generated by `find-latex-links' and `find-lua-links'.

 1. PrehistoryEev appeared by accident.
 I started using Emacs in 1994 or 1995.
 I knew a bit of Lisp from a course in the university, and after just a few hours using Emacs I started putting sexps like this in my notes, (find-file "/usr/share/emacs/19.24/lisp/") (find-file "/usr/share/emacs/19.24/lisp/files.el") to go quickly to files or directories that I found interesting.
 A few days after that I wrote a function - that I could invoke as `M-x eev' - that saved the text of the region in the file "~/ee.sh", and I had an alias `ee' in my shell that would execute the contents of that file in verbose mode, i.e., showing each line before executing it.
 "Eev" meant "Emacs-execute-verbosely", but `M-x eev' only saved a block of commands into "~/ee.sh"; to execute them I had to switch to a terminal and type "ee".
 If the function `eev' was called with a string argument instead of being called interactively it would write that string to "~/ee.sh"; a sexp like (eev "man tar") was a very primitive hyperlink to the manpage for "tar".
 I wrote extensions to these ideas gradually, and for YEARS I was absolutely sure that Emacs was meant to be used exactly in that way, and that EVERYBODY used elisp code as hyperlinks.
 At some point in 1999 I sent a message to a mailing list about Emacs, and I casually apologized for using my own functions - with weird names - for elisp hyperlinks and for saving code to be sent to a shell, and asked where in the elisp source files I could find the standard function that did that.
 RMS himself answered.
 He said that no one else was using Emacs in that way; that that was very interesting, and that someone should clean up and document my code so that it could be included in Emacs.
 Eev is not yet an official part of Emacs (long story!) and eepitch practically replaced `M-x eev' as a way to execute shell commands.
 For more on `M-x eev', see: (find-prepared-intro)